jeremyBanks/database/docs/rfcs/0003-initial.md

       previous query if the executed one did not actually insert or affect any rows.
 (These should only be absent if the driver is certain that they're not relevant to the executed query, or doesn't support them at all.)

+      May throw `DatabaseConnectivityError` or `DatabaseEngineError`.
   - `.dispose(): Promise<void>`
     - Disposes of this object so that any associated resources can be freed.

-      Calling dispose multiple times is safe, but any other operations with the object may throw an error after it has been disposed.
+      Calling `dispose` multiple times is safe, but calling any other method after calling `dispose` will cause a `TypeError`.

+      Will not throw.

 ### Implementation Notes